eoas-ubc/eoas-ubc.github.io/docs/execsum.md

 **7. Open Source Resources (OERs) and pedagogies**

-All dashboards, course content (such as texts) and project tutorials or documentation emerging from the OCESE project are expected to be designated as OERs, assuming permission from stake holders is obtained.
+All dashboards, course content (such as texts) and tutorials, guidelines or other documentation emerging from the OCESE project are expected to be designated as OERs, assuming permission from stake holders is obtained.

 Resources that are NOT expected to be designated as OERs include those that have solutions to student work or activities.

 ---

-## Summary of courses impacted by OCESE
+## 5. Summary of courses impacted by OCESE

 Courses that were supported by OCESE project components.